smbct/smbct.github.io/series/x86_64_assembly/pt7.markdown

 This step requires to simultaneously interact with floating point values and integer values (the column index in the grid height).
 To convert an integer value into a floating point value, we will used the `cvtsi2sd` instruction which can be compared to a **cast** in C.
+This first part in the code loads the grid coordinate and the grid height as 8 bytes floats in the vector registers and then performs necessary arithmetic operations to scale the value :

 <div class="code_frame"> x86 assembly </div>
 {% highlight nasm linenos %}